St. Alban's Child Enrichment Center

 Feed My Sheep

 This is a unique ministry for Southeast Florida.
-Breakfast is served outside the downtown Methodist Church about 6:30 AM as the sun is just beginning to rise.
-Twice a week, approximately 200 men, some women and children line up to receive a bag of breakfast and coffee.
-They are workers living in very sparse conditions, the downtown homeless and a few newly homeless families.
-The Methodist Church serves as the feeding hub for homeless in downtown Miami where other churches and civic organizations serve meals during the week.
+Breakfast is served at The Greater Bethel AME Church in Overtown.
+Twice a week, approximately 200 men, some women and children enter the church to receive a bag of breakfast and coffee.
+They are workers living in very sparse conditions, the Overtown homeless and a few newly homeless families.
+The Church serves as the feeding hub for homeless in Overtown where other churches and civic organizations serve meals during the week.
 Volunteers prepare the bags on Tuesday and Thursday afternoon for the Wednesday and Friday morning distributions.
 Led by St. Philip's Church, many Episcopal churches are involved in boiling eggs and purchase of food for this program.

 St. John's Feeding program